![]() |

 I do however listen to a lot of radio. mostly BBC Radio 4 (which is mostly speech programmes, news, dramas, documentaries, etc.) or 4 Extra.
 Sometimes I listen to Radio 2 (generally popular and easy listening music).
 I also like BBC World Service which gives me a much more global perspective on world news.

 One of the great things about my time on Swap-bot is the way it widened my crafting.
 I now make ATCs, do kirigami, make zines, Zen tangle, crochet and knit.
 I also like making handmade postcards and decorated envelopes.
+I've recently got into collage and am exploring its possibilities.
 Being part of a Digital Art Group made me work harder at that medium and I've also got increasingly into photography.
+I've just joined a local photography class so am hoping to improve my skills.
 I've received some wonderful items from other swappers and they've stimulated and inspired me to develop my own skills.

 I love cooking and like trying out new recipes.
 I cook things from all round the world, but Indian is probably the one I do most of.
 We used to live in a predominantly Pakistani neighbourhood where it was really easy to get all the spices and other ingredients in the local shops.
-We've now moved to be nearer my work, and I really miss the shops I used to have.
+We moved a few years ago to be nearer my work but make periodic expeditions into the old neighbourhood for shopping.
 I have lots of cookbooks.
 We keep running out of bookshelf space for them!

 I also really like eating out and trying new restaurants.